laydros/raindrop-cleanup/README.md

 Not directly.
 Use `--dry-run` first to preview changes.
 Raindrop.io may have its own trash/undo features.

 ### Why does processing seem slow?
-The tool includes intentional rate limiting for the Claude API and uses small batches to prevent cognitive overload.
-This is by design for sustainability and ADHD-friendliness.
+The tool includes intentional rate limiting for the Claude API and uses small batches to maintain consistent focus.
+This is by design for sustainable use.

 ### What if I have thousands of bookmarks?
-The tool is designed for this!
+The tool is designed for this.
 It saves state automatically, so you can process large collections over multiple sessions at your own pace.

 ### Can I customize the AI prompts?
 Not currently through the CLI, but the code is open source.
 Check the `ai/claude_analyzer.py` module to understand and modify the prompts.